cameronpoe/TsElectricFieldMap/README.md

 ## How to use the extension

 To install the extension, follow the instructions on the TOPAS installation guide at https://www.topasmc.org/user-guides.
+The only files you need for installation are in the `topas_extension/` directory.

 The `efield_table_creator.py` script takes as inputs the path of your Ansys `.fld` file and then creates an Opera-3d `.TABLE` file in the `non-uniform_efield_tables/` directory.